-A: See Regulations 6 in Part III of this Handbook for other courses from which you may be exempted.
+A: See Regulation 6 in Part III of this Handbook for list of courses from which you may be exempted.

 Q: What is the difference between an elective and a free elective?

 A: See Glossary of terms used at the beginning of Part III.